sublimelsp/LSP-eslint/README.md

 Q: How to enable linting of Typescript code?

-A: Add `"source.ts"` entry to `scopes` option and `"Packages/TypeScript Syntax/TypeScript.tmLanguage"` entry to `syntaxes` option.
-It's also necessary to have appropriate ESLint configuration in your project.
-See https://github.com/typescript-eslint/typescript-eslint for more information.
+A: Make sure that eslint configuration in your project has `typescript-eslint` plugin configured.
+See typescript-eslint/typescript-eslint for more information.